 Volunteer with the Lismore Lantern Parade - an annual community arts festival held on or around the longest night of the year, being the Winter Solstice.
 It is recognised as the signature event for the City of Lismore.
 Around 30,000 people from around Australia and overseas come to Lismore for this unique event.
-This opportunity suits students enrolled in SOY10114, HLT10595 and COM30001.
+This opportunity suits student volunteers or students enrolled in SOY10114, HLT10595.

 Working on this project you will make a difference in Key Impact Area: Community & Cultural Development; Sustainable Development Goal: Quality Education (SDG 4).

 This year the theme is “Bee the change….” everything bee-ish and their place in our environment.
 The bee is the new ‘canary in the coal mine.

 Volunteers have the opportunity to work alongside the LightnUp team to deliver this exciting signature event.
 In most cases experience is not necessary and whatever skills you have to offer we would greatly appreciate your assistance and support.
 Training is provided, plus materials and tools where required.

 In the lead up to the parade (April-June):

 • Administrative and event planning tasks, includes special projects

 • Social Media – for the savvy social media

 • Updating Event Plan and Risk Management Plans